zzxwill/odps/intl.en-US/User Guide/SQL/UDT.md

 -   You can use UDT as shuffle keys.
 -   More languages will be supported, such as Python.

 The execution procedure of UDT is similar to UDF.
 UDT and UDFs have almost the same performance.
 In addition, the compute engine has been greatly improved.
-Therefore, UDT have higher performance in certain scenarios.
+Therefore, UDT has higher performance in certain scenarios.

 -   Deserialization is not required for objects in only one process.
 Deserialization is required only when the objects are transmitted among processes.
 This means that UDT do not incur any serialization or deserialization overhead when no data reshuffling is performed, such as calling the join or aggregator function.
 -   The runtime of UDT is based on Codegen.
 It is not based on reflection.
 Therefore, no performance reduction is experienced.
-Multiple UDT are wrapped in one FunctionCall and executed at the same time.
+Multiple UDT is wrapped in one FunctionCall and executed at the same time.
 For example, you may think that multiple UDT methods are called in `values[x].add(values[y]).divide(java.math.BigInteger.valueOf(2))`, but actually only one method is called.
 UDT focus on small-granularity data processing.
 However, this does not incur additional overhead for the interface where multiple functions are called.

-UDT are restricted by the [Java sandbox](intl.en-US/User Guide/Java Sandbox.md#) model, as same as UDF.
+UDT is restricted by the [Java sandbox](reseller.en-US/User Guide/Java Sandbox.md#) model, as same as UDF.
 To perform restricted operations, you must enable sandbox isolation or apply to join a sandbox whitelist.